- Common Questions about Low Light Photography

 As light levels decrease I need to increase my sensitivity to ensure the pixels capture enough light – but the increased sensitivity also means the lower frequency signals have a higher chance of creating false positives that show up as image noise.
 This is why it’s almost always preferable to increase my shutter speed or aperture instead.
 Greater access to actual light keeps image noise down while increasing my sensor sensitivity increases image noise.

 Sensor size is another important consideration.
-The larger the area of the sensor, the higher amount of light it can gather to generate an image.
+The larger the area of the sensor, the higher the amount of light it can gather to generate an image.
 Therefore, a point and shoot camera in a low light setting is going to create far more noise than a camera with a larger sensor, but the same megapixel count.

 The megapixel count itself is also part of the noise equation.
 Larger pixels are more capable of collecting light.
 Therefore, the ideal low light camera has a huge sensor with a low megapixel count.
 That’s why the Sony a7SII, with its 12.2-megapixel count and full frame sensor, is considered the best consumer-level digital camera on the market for low light photography.